Efficient computation of middle levels Gray codes: The algorithm

 \subsection{Computing paths in \texorpdfstring{$Q_{2n}(n,n+1)$}{Q2n(n,n+1)}}

 The algorithm $\Paths()$ is at the core of our Hamilton cycle algorithm.
+Its description is given in Algorithm~\ref{alg:paths}.
 For simplicity let us ignore for the moment the parameter $\flip\in\{\true,\false\}$ and assume that it is set to $\false$.
-Then for every $n$ and $k$ with $1\leq n \leq k \leq 2n-1$ the algorithm $\Paths()$ defines a set of disjoint oriented paths $\cP_{2n}(k,k+1)$ in the graph $Q_{2n}(k,k+1)$ in the following way: Given a vertex $x\in Q_{2n}(k,k+1)$ and the parameter $\dir\in\{\prevv,\nextv\}$, the algorithm computes the neighbor of $x$ on the path that contains the vertex $x$.
+Then for every $n$ and $k$ with $1\leq n \leq k \leq 2n-1$ the algorithm $\Paths()$ constructs a set of disjoint oriented paths $\cP_{2n}(k,k+1)$ in the graph $Q_{2n}(k,k+1)$ in the following way: Given a vertex $x\in Q_{2n}(k,k+1)$ and the parameter $\dir\in\{\prevv,\nextv\}$, the algorithm computes a neighbor of $x$ on the path that contains the vertex $x$.
 The parameter $\dir$ controls the search direction, so for $\dir=\prevv$ we obtain the neighbor of $x$ that is closer to the first vertex of the path, and for $\dir=\nextv$ the neighbor that is closer to the last vertex of the path.
-If $x$ is a first vertex or a last vertex of one of the paths (we will see momentarily what these are), then the result of a call to $\Paths()$ with $\dir=\prevv$ or $\dir=\nextv$, respectively, is undefined (such calls will not be made from the higher level functions).
+If $x$ is a first vertex or a last vertex of one of the paths --- we will see momentarily what these are --- then the result of a call to $\Paths()$ with $\dir=\prevv$ or $\dir=\nextv$, respectively, is undefined and such calls will not be made from the higher level functions.

+The algorithm $\Paths()$ works recursively: For the base case of the recursion $n=1$ (lines~\ref{line:n1}--\ref{line:base-case1}) it computes neighbors for the set of paths